fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 copy-link-to-clipboard Copy URL to Clipboard

-Figuring out how to improve outbound logistics impacts a very visible part of your supply chain.
+Figuring out how to improve outbound logistics is an important part of growing any business.
 It also happens to be one of the most rapidly changing parts of the shipping industry.
-A rise in B2C sales due to eCommerce and the online platforms of retail giants continues to drive innovation at all levels.
+As ecommerce sales continue to grow and traditional retail stores close down, customer expectations drive innovation in this significant aspect of the supply chain.

 Looking for a solution to store and ship your products seamlessly?
-Let R+L Global Logistics be your fulfillment and distribution partner.
+Let us be your fulfillment and distribution partner.

 What Are Outbound Logistics?

-In simple terms, outbound logistics refers to the process where goods are sorted, packed, shipped, and delivered to the customer.
-The customer delivery aspect is known as final mile service.
+In simple terms, outbound logistics is the process of goods being sorted, packed, shipped, and delivered to the customer.
+The end user delivery aspect is known as final mile service.
+Outbound logistics can apply to consumers (the aforementioned end user), retail locations, and even other links in your own supply chain.

 Modern Day Challenges in Outbound Logistics